niloysh/testbed-automator/slides.md

 sudo ./install.sh
 ```

+---
+# Verify Deployment

 On completion, run `kubectl get pods -A` you should see:

 ![automator-install](images/automator-install.png)

----
-# Deploying `testbed-automator`

-1.	**Verify Deployment**: Ensure all pods are in the `RUNNING` state.
-This confirms that `testbed-automator` has been successfully deployed.

-2.	**Next Step**: After confirming deployment, proceed with [Lab 1](labs/lab1/README.md) to deepen your understanding of the tools you've just deployed.
+After confirming deployment, proceed with [Lab 1](labs/lab1/README.md) to deepen your understanding of the tools you've just deployed.